 - Nobody said it would never get cold again – Winter is supposed to be colder than Summer – and a cold streak is perfectly reasonable in winter.
-But with global warming, the incidence of record cold days to record warm days has shown a measurable and significant drop over the last 60 years.
+But with climate change, the incidence of record cold days to record warm days has shown a measurable and significant drop over the last 60 years.

-There are other reasons for why this cold weather doesn’t mean an end to global warming explained in the article that I do encourage you to read.
+There are other reasons for why this cold weather doesn’t mean an end to climate change explained in the article that I do encourage you to read.
 My take on the weather is two fold:

 - People have short-term memories – it is hard to remember the summer heat when you are bundled up, your toes are cold and your nose is running like a faucet.

-- People confuse weather with climate – it is nearly impossible to link any single weather event to global warming – hot or cold, catastrophic or normal – there are just too many factors at play.
-So one cold streak doesn’t disprove global warming just like one warm streak doesn’t prove it.
+- People confuse weather with climate – it is nearly impossible to link any single weather event to climate change – hot or cold, catastrophic or normal – there are just too many factors at play.
+So one cold streak doesn’t disprove climate change just like one warm streak doesn’t prove it.
 The best measures of the climate come from scientific analysis and from observing long term trends.

 Remember this winter as you are judiciously using your furnace to stay warm that this doesn’t mean that the climate has been saved.
-It is still our responsibility to fight global warming and to reduce what we can, and offset what we can’t.
+It is still our responsibility to fight climate change and to reduce what we can, and offset what we can’t.